zompiexx/wargames/README.md

   *  chmod +x *.sh
   *  run: ./install.sh
   *  For local mode, run: ./imsai8080
-  *  For server mode, run: ./wargames_start.sh (this will start all of the Wargames Computer Systems listening using their assigned ports using telnetd)
+  *  For server mode, run: ./imsai8080_start.sh
-  *  Now, connect to any of the systems by using telnet.
-For example, to connect to the Imsai 8080 running on the same machine, you would use: telnet localhost 9999
+  *  Now, connect using: telnet localhost 9999
-  *  To Stop Wargames server, run: ./wargames_stop.sh
+  *  Replace localhost with the hostname or IP address of the server machine as appropriate

+  *  NOTE: Edit install.sh as required
+    * Optional - only needed for client/server mode: You will need a telnet client installed (on the client machine)
+    * Optional - only needed for client/server mode: You will need telnetd installed (on the server side), but can be left disabled as will be called as required